-Use of school facilities for funerals is discouraged.
+Use of school facilities for funerals or memorial services is discouraged.
 If requests are made to hold funeral or memorial services at district facilities, such requests will only be considered if any services are scheduled after school has dismissed for the day or on weekends.

-The superintendent shall handle requests for funeral and memorial services and shall report the disposition of those requests to the board.
+The superintendent shall handle requests for funeral and memorial services.